tikv/website/content/docs/5.1/deploy/benchmark/benchmark-instructions.md

 If it report errors like `batch commands send error:EOF`, it relates to this [issue](https://github.com/pingcap/go-ycsb/issues/145).
 {{< /warning >}}

 ## Step 5.
-Find the bottleneck.
+Find the maximum throughput.

-There are two way the find the bottleneck of the TiKV cluster.
+There are two way the find the maximal throughput of the TiKV cluster.

 1. Increasing the threadcount of the client.
       * You can increase the `threadcount` to the number of virtual cores of the machine.
 In some circumstances, it could reach the bottleneck of the TiKV cluster.